dailynexus/recruitment/src/pages/teams/photo.md

     path: "../../images/section-images/syd_haupt.jpg"
 contact: "photo@dailynexus.com"
 ---
+**The Photo section is looking for reporters for the 2023-24 school year.**

 Welcome to the photography section of the Daily Nexus!

-Our photo section is looking for photographers for the 2021-2022 school year.
+Our photo section is looking for photographers for the 2023-2024 school year.

 We not only see events first-hand through our lens, but we also see the diversity in our photographers who are behind these lenses.
 We believe that the photos we capture can translate into infinite meanings-- it's our way of storytelling.